Clare Mackintosh channels Idris Elba in Hostage

 I felt like I was in the middle of an Idris Elba movie when I was reading Hostage.
 The book seems quite similar to Elba's first Hijack series on Apple TV.
 I'm not sure if Idris took inspiration from Clare or the other way around, but either way, Hostage is a cracking story, perfectly written for a television or film adaptation.

-You can also read my review of Mackintosh's Ffion Morgan series and her deeply personal story of impossible choices about a couple's child's serious illness.
+There is more background on Clare Mackintosh in my review of her Ffion Morgan series and her deeply personal story of impossible choices about a couple's child's serious illness.

 Hostage | Published June 2021 | Read August 2024

 There's a lot of love about Hostage.
 The premise promises a suspenseful, locked room drama and who doesn't love a good hijacking story?
-The dual stories and points of view that centre the story - Mina's on the plane and Adam's on the ground - captured my interest and both are written with loads of tension and proper pacing.
+The dual stories and points of view that centre the story - Mina's on the plane and Adam's on the ground - captured my interest.
+Both are written with loads of tension and proper pacing.

 There's loads of suspense as the team of hijackers is slowly revealed through their own chapters and points of view.
-I thought this part, while a bit convoluted, was intelligently done, as the story switches from "here's a description of the passenger" to an insightful reveal about their role in the hijacking.
+I thought this part, while a bit convoluted, was intelligently done.
+It seems clear to me that a lot of thought went into these chapters.
+The story moved beyond your standard "here's a description of the passenger" to an insightful reveal about their role in the hijacking.
 I enjoyed reading about how and why these seemingly ordinary people became involved in a cause.
-The extreme action of hijacking a plane did feel a bit over the top, but I guess not out of the realm of possibility.

-As if the hijack situation is not enough to grip the reader, there are several weighty subjects tackled in the novel, including marital relationships, adoption, neurodivergence, and radicalisation.
-There are two other super important and relevant topics that I won't mention as they're spoilers 😉, but I will say that one is to do with the hijack situation and the other with Mina's backstory.
+As if the hijack situation is not enough to grip the reader, there are several weighty subjects tackled in the novel.
+These include marital relationships, adoption, neurodivergence, and radicalisation.
+There are two other super important and relevant topics that I won't mention as they're spoilers, but I will say that one is to do with the hijack situation and the other with Mina's backstory.

 Rating: ⭐⭐⭐